 What do I need to use Zwift Run?

-Other than access to a treadmill, all you need is a shoe pod to measure your cadence (there are a few on the market and Zwift make one which is available to purchase in the LG shop for £30) that links up with the free Zwift app on your phone, tablet or laptop.
+Other than access to a treadmill, all you need is a shoe pod to measure your cadence (there are a few on the market, including Zwift’s own one) that links up with the free Zwift app on your phone, tablet or laptop.
 You can also use an Apple Watch or the latest Garmin 245/945.
 There are no subscription fees to pay and setting everything up is fairly straightforward, only taking a few minutes.
 It even links up with Strava or other training logs you might use.
 If you’re not especially confident with technology, there’s a useful support section on the Zwift website to help you out.

 From our experience, the bigger the screen, the better the experience, so an ideal set up would be to have a tablet or computer screen in front of you when running on the treadmill.
 That said, running with Zwift on a small phone screen is still an improvement on treadmill running with nothing to distract you.